Skip to contents

 Automatic Retry

-max_retries = 3, # Maximum number of retry attempts
+max_retries = 3, # maximum retry attempts

-initial_delay = 20, # Initial delay in seconds
+initial_delay = 20, # initial delay in seconds

-backoff_factor = 2 # Multiply delay by this factor after each retry
+backoff_factor = 2 # multiply delay by this factor after each retry

 )